awslabs/kubeflow-manifests/docs/component-guides/notebooks.md

+# Notebooks Component Guide for Kubeflow on AWS

 ## Setup RDS & S3 credentials access for notebooks & pipelines
 ### Use Cases
 - Be able to use `boto3` or aws libraries that require to pass in credentials in a notebook and specify credentials without hard coding them.
 Access the credentials via environment variables.